exoscale/kubespray/contrib/terraform/exoscale/README.md

 ### Ping

 Make sure you can connect to the hosts.
+As CoreOS doesn't have any Python, this will fail.

 ```console
 $ ansible -i hosts -m ping all